 (2) Subregulation (1) does not apply to a person who engages in a prescribed activity in relation to a facility without there being a safety case in force for the facility if the Minister has determined under regulation 15 that a safety case is not required to be in force for the facility.

-[Regulation 10 amended in Gazette 30 Dec 2011 p.
+[Regulation 10 amended: Gazette 30 Dec 2011 p.
 5549.]

 11. New or increased risks